Semi-Classical Spin Hydrodynamics in Flat and Curved Spacetime: Covariance, Linear Waves, and Bjorken Background

 To combine these two equations into a single one, we use the conformal relation $P\sim T^4$, and then take the derivative of Eq.\ \eqref{eq:bjorken-fluid-eom} to determine $\pi'(\tau)$.
-Substituting this result into Eq.\ \eqref{eq:bjorken-shear-eom} leads to the following second-order ODE in $T(\tau)$:
+Substituting this result into Eq.\ \eqref{eq:bjorken-shear-eom} leads to the following second-order ordinary differential equation (ODE) in $T(\tau)$:

-Using a reparametrization introduced in Ref.\ \cite{Heller:2015dha}, we reduce the degree of this equation by one.
+Using a reparametrization introduced in Ref.\ \cite{Heller:2015dha}, we reduce the degree of this equation by 1.
 Instead of expressing this equation in terms of the variable $\tau$, we reformulate it using the dimensionless thermal time $w \equiv T\tau$.
 Consequently, Eq.\ \eqref{eq:bjorken-master-T} transforms into a first-order nonlinear ODE, expressed in terms of the following function of $w$: